Rosie Webster: Reception

 In 2005, Rosie's gothic appearance caused controversy in real life, with Lancashire headteachers warning students against copying her style.
 One teacher even stated that "if pupils are inspired to go gothic after watching Coronation Street, then they will be breaching school rules."

 The character's evolution over the years has been noted by various commentators.
 Jon Wise of The People described her as having transformed "from teenage Goth to saucy minx and superbitch" Flanagan's portrayal of Rosie has garnered attention from the public and critics alike, with the actress receiving nominations for several awards.
 She was nominated for "Villain of the Year" at the 2008 British Soap Awards and "Sexiest Female" in 2011.
-In August 2017, In August 2017, she was also longlisted for "Funniest Female" and "Sexiest Female" at the Inside Soap Awards, although she did not make it to the viewer-voted shortlist.
+In 2014, Matt Bramford from What to Watch put Rosie on his list of the 18 best recastings in British and Australian soap operas, opining that Flanagan played Rosie "perfectly" and commenting, "Oh Rosie Webster, how we miss you mincing down the cobbles and attending low rent photo shoots".
+In August 2017, she was also longlisted for "Funniest Female" and "Sexiest Female" at the Inside Soap Awards, although she did not make it to the viewer-voted shortlist.